coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The subject’s birth date

-Note: The existence of a marriage record does not indicate that a person is still married.
-To know if someone continues to be married, interested parties can search for divorce records at the county clerk’s office.
+Note: A marriage record does not indicate whether a person is still married.
+Interested parties can search for divorce records at the county clerk’s office to determine if someone is still married.

 How to Get a Marriage License in Colorado

-1. Provide proof of identification with a date of birth.
-For example, a passport or a driver’s license.
+1. Provide proof of identification with a date of birth, such as a passport or driver's license.

 2. Complete an online marriage application form.